samuelim01/tp/docs/UserGuide.md

 - `vendor filter p/`: filter for all vendors with empty phone numbers.

 Expected behaviour upon success:
-- Displays a list of guests with parameters that match all the inputted values.
+- Displays a list of vendors with parameters that match all the inputted values.

 Expected behaviour upon failure:
 - Empty name (e.g. `vendor filter n/`): Displays error message "Cannot filter for empty name".